 Roseland · TR2

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Veryan, that work is shaped by the place itself — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward traditional cob and granite cottages and the famous five round cottages.
+A Veryan brief starts on the street, not the screen — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward the famous five round cottages and modern AONB-sensitive infill.

 - Conservation Area